 Step 4.
 Click "Finish" to complete the process.

-- To delete partition: Right-click target partition and select "Delete Volume" > Follow the onscreen guideline to finish.
+- To delete partition: Right-click the target partition and select "Delete Volume" > Follow the onscreen guideline to finish.

 Diskpart is another built-in tool for Windows 7 users to apply and manage disk partition for free.
 However, it's not secure to apply the command line to execute partition management operations for beginners.
-Any false operation would cause serious result.
+Any false operation would cause serious results.

 - Free to manage partition.